LTUC/amman-dotnet-401d2/Resources/MVCSetup.md

 12. Open up Package Manager Console.
 13. Run the following Commands
 14. Add an initial migration to your project.
 Run the following command in PMC
-	a.
-Add-Migration initial
+	a. `Add-Migration initial`
-15. After adding a migration, update your database with the "Update-Database" command.
+15. After adding a migration, update your database with the `Update-Database` command.

 ### MISC